Some of the most important and high quality secular wall paintings in Norfolk

 The Paintings on the first floor of the south side of The Greenland Fishery are some of the most important and high quality secular wall paintings in Norfolk.
 They include an imitation overmantel depicting the figures of Spes and Fides, the story of Dives and Lazarus in Heaven and Hell and the remains of a hunting scene.
 The paintings were found by Mrs M Bardswell in 1952 covered by 5 layers of paper.
-Previously they had been uncovered and copies painted in their entirety by Thomas Baines in1864, covered up again and uncovered in 1952 when the house was renovated after the war.
-The second time they were uncovered some damage occurred but the Bains paintings show what the complete paintings had looked like.
+Previously they had been uncovered and copies painted in their entirety by Thomas Baines in 1864, covered up again and uncovered in 1952 when the house was renovated after the war.
+The second time they were uncovered some damage had occurred (the house was hit by an enemy bomb in 1941) but the Baines paintings show what the complete paintings had looked like.

 Over the fireplace there is an elaborate architectural composition containing, under painted arches, the figures of Faith (Fides) carrying a cross and a book and Hope (Spes) with a falcon and an anchor.
 Above and between these figures is a smaller figure of Justice and her scales.
 At the top corners are angels.
 The figures stand in alcoves creating a tromp d’oeill, with pillars each side and angels and figures are both draped with coloured ribbons.
 The opulence of the image continues as Fides has a similar ribbon around her waist and as a clasp for her cloak she has a golden sun.
 The classical elements are further suggested by the headdresses worn by both figures which resemble laurel wreaths.